 Tumors in the liver may occur because of health conditions such as hepatitis, or they can be a result of problems in other organs.
 Sometimes, tumors such as colon cancer metastasize to the liver.

 It is typically best for tumors in the liver to be removed, although sometimes we can determine that they are not harmful without operating.
 In these cases, we can observe them over time to make sure they are not causing further damage.

 MedStar Georgetown's Liver Tumor program is the only true multidisciplinary one of its kind in the Washington D.C., metropolitan area, and one of the most experienced anywhere.

-Patients who have a growth in the liver are evaluated by a team of medical liver specialists, interventional radiologists, surgeons, oncologists, gastroenterologists, nurse coordinators and others as needed.
+Patients who have a growth in the liver are evaluated by a team of medical liver specialists, interventional radiologists, surgeons, oncologists, gastroenterologists, pathologists, nurse coordinators and others as needed.
 The thorough evaluation by specialists in the field makes the difficult diagnosis of liver tumors optimal.
 Learn more about the Pancreas and Liver Diseases program.

 Liver Tumor Treatment

 Many therapies are available for liver tumors, differing depending on the type of lesion, and the condition of a particular patient.
 We will individualize your care based on these factors.
 Treatments such as microwave treatment, freezing, radiofrequency ablation, medications, chemoembolization or surgical removal are all considered.
 After an evaluation in the office, our team consults together to determine the best therapy for you, then discusses the decision with you and your doctors.
 You then make the final decision to move forward with your team.

 Depending on the size of the tumor, your surgeon will likely opt to remove the tumor and a portion of the liver.
 In other cases, your hepatologist and surgeon may recommend a liver transplant.